 What is involved if I want to transfer from another orthodontist?

 Sometimes, we accept patients who are in the process of orthodontic treatment and are being treated by another orthodontist.
 In the vast majority of cases, this is because you have moved to Christchurch and can't easily meet with your previous orthodontist for regular appointments.

 If you wish to transfer to Dr Russell or Dr Chrissy, we ask that you provide us with the following information prior to your first appointment:

 - A letter of referral from the previous orthodontist.

 - Copy of accounts or financial contracts from the previous orthodontist.

 - All diagnostic records such as study models, photographs and dental x-rays.

 This information will be essential to determining whether it would be suitable for us to continue with your treatment.
 In most cases we will be able to assist.
 However, in some cases, because of the unique appliances and/or techniques your existing orthodontist is using, we might suggest that another orthodontist may be suitable.

-In each case, your first visit to our practice is an opportunity for us to get to know each other, and for us to chat about what you'd like to achieve.
+Your first visit to our practice is an opportunity for us to get to know each other, and for us to chat about what you'd like to achieve.
 We want you to feel as comfortable as possible – and hopefully even enjoy the experience!

-The longer first appointment will involve a full examination of your teeth and jaw and an analysis of your records.
+The first appointment will involve a full examination of your teeth and jaw and an analysis of your records.
 We will take photographs and x-rays.
-You will meet and chat with Dr Russell or Dr Chrissy and one of our wonderful treatment coordinators.
+You will meet and chat with Dr Russell or Dr Chrissy, and one of our wonderful treatment coordinators.
 After this meeting we provide you with a detailed booklet which will outline your concerns and our findings, the treatment options, available, the pros and cons of these options, and more specific detail about the costs and possible timings.
 If you think it's likely you will proceed, it is probably best to start with a full examination to save you from having to come in more than once.